andreav/swgit/doc/workflow_project_general.rst

 Not only it stabilizes project as a normal repo, it also reports subrepos state on stable branch.

-You can use different --src values:
+You can use different --source values:

   1. TAG DROP WITH HEAD

      ::

-        swgit stabilize --stb --src HEAD
+        swgit stabilize --stb --source HEAD

      The behavior is: